rubarb/jenkins-ci-tutorial/04-Python-Job-Configuration.md

 ![JUnit Post-build action](##junit-post-build-action.png##)

-Enter `target/NoseXUnit/core/*.xml` as the path to the test reports that are produced by your Jenkins Job, and check the `Embed Sauce OnDemand reports` checkbox.
+Enter `nosetests.xml` as the path to the test reports that are produced by your Jenkins Job, and check the `Embed Sauce OnDemand reports` checkbox.

 ![Embed Sauce Reports](##embed-nose-reports.png##)